esp-rs/espflash/espflash/README.md

         --bootloader <BOOTLOADER>
             Path to a binary (.bin) bootloader file

+        --erase-otadata
+            Erase the OTADATA partition This is useful when using multiple OTA partitions and still wanting to be able to reflash via espflash

     -f, --flash-freq <FREQUENCY>
             Flash frequency [possible values: 12M, 15M, 16M, 20M, 24M, 26M, 30M, 40M, 48M, 60M, 80M]